sensorimotorai/sensorimotorai.github.io/debates.md

 This finding can be read in two ways:

 1. **Reward is _NOT_ enough**: We may need to upgrade or replace RL with a framework that isn't solely reward-based.
 2. **_Intrinsic_ motivation**: Maybe learning is driven by curiosity, exploration, or other intrinsic drives.
-What if these are just different scalar rewards that add up?
+What if exploration and curiosity are simply additional scalar rewards?
-    - But treating these as "rewards" delivered by the environment leads to a critical logical inconsistency: intrinsic motivation cannot simply be handed down by the environment, as shown in the Sutton & Barto diagram above.
+    - But this interpretation leads to a critical logical inconsistency: if intrinsic motivation is truly "intrinsic," it must originate within the agent itself, not be delivered by the environment as the Sutton & Barto diagram suggests.
+    - This breaks the fundamental assumption that rewards come from the environment.

+To summarize, Tolman's rats showed that animals can engage in sophisticated active learning---and even learn more efficiently---in the complete absence of environmental reward signals.
+Therefore, the very notion of a *"reward provided by the environment"* for active learning has been empirically contradicted since at least the 1930s - over six decades before Sutton & Barto wrote their book 🙂

 ## Final remarks

 There you have it, folks.
 Three glaring issues with the Sutton & Barto view.
-It makes you wonder... what if the reason we haven't solved agency is not because it's too hard, but maybe it's that we've been using the wrong theoretical framework all along?
+It makes you wonder... what if we haven't solved agency not because it's too hard, but because we've been using the wrong theoretical framework all along?

-Join our *RL Debate Series*, and maybe, together we can find a way forward.
+Join our *RL Debate Series*, and together we may find a way forward.